parautenbach/TeamCity-HipChat-Notifier/README.md

 * Check that Eclipse knows where to find a JDK (under Installed JREs in the Java section of Eclipse preferences).
 * On Windows make sure that you have `JAVA_HOME` variable set to where your JDK is installed, e.g. `C:\Program Files\Java\jdk1.7.0_51`.
 * To release the project as a TeamCity plugin right click on `build.xml` and select _Run As -> 2 Ant Build_.
 Check the release target and run.
 The plugin package will be created under a `build` folder.
+* Tests are built on [TestNG](http://testng.org/), coverage determined by [EMMA](http://emma.sourceforge.net/) and static analysis performed using [lint4j](http://www.jutils.com/).

 For debugging, add the snippets in [`teamcity-server-log4j.xml`](https://github.com/parautenbach/TeamCity-HipChat-Notifier/blob/master/teamcity-server-log4j.xml) in this project's root to `conf/teamcity-server-log4j.xml` and then monitor `logs/hipchat-notifier.log `.

 # Future Improvements

-* Configurable notification message templates, with their colours and emoticon sets: It could be nice for users to customise these, or translate them into the language of their choice.
+* Configurable notification colours and emoticon sets.
-* Implement more events: Right now the supported events seem sufficient.
+* Implement more events: Right now the supported events seem sufficient, but notifying on first failure or success would be nice.
-* Use @ mentions to send guaranteed messages to persons that have contributed to a failed build: This could add a lot of clutter.
 * Add more build statistics, such as the number of tests passed and failed.

-# Changelog
+# Change log

+## Version 0.6.0
+* Bug: Unicode notification message payloads wasn't sent as UTF-8 (#20).
+* Bug: Race condition during plugin initialisation (during server startup) that sometimes prevented emoticons from being cached (#25).
+* Enhancement: Configurable notification message templates, using [FreeMarker](http://freemarker.org/).
+* Enhancement: In addition to configurable templates, any build or agent parameter can now be referenced too (#16).
+* Enhancement: Switched from JUnit to TestNG, added EMMA for code coverage analysis and lint4j for static analysis, with the result that 722 out of 727 lines (99%) are now tested.

 ## Version 0.5.0
 * Enhancement: The branch will be rendered as part of the notification for VCSs that uses branches.